 - 25 August 2016

 - Participating in the "Bruceton in May Festival." - COMPLETED

 OUR FUTURE PLANNED ACTIVITIES

 Some interests of the specific club members specific to radio air time is CW, Voice, PSK31, JT65/9 modes.

 - A slow speed 10 meter CW net is being developed for those who may have an interest in learning or further honing their skills in the art of sending Morse code. - IN-PROGRESS

 - A Volunteer Examiners (VE) team sanctioned by both ARRL and W5YI is being developed to assist in testing the local amateurs wishing to upgrade as well as for testing new amateurs.
-This will prevent up to a one (1) hour drive in any direction to take a test. - IN-PROGRESS
+This will prevent up to a one (1) hour drive in any direction to take a test. - COMPLETED

 - An Elmer program to be initiated to assist all amateurs and non-amateurs alike in obtaining their Amateur Radio license or upgrades.